RazatSiwakoti/Data-Mastery-Insights/README.md

 # Data-Mastery-Insights

 ## Overview
 This repository encapsulates comprehensive analyses and implementations of advanced data approaches.
-The project integrates  data visualization techniques with data mining algorithms: Clustering, Weighted KNN, Neural Networks, and Association Analysis. and   visualizes complex data sets using programmatically generated plots and diagrams, choosing the best visualization for a certain data set given its characteristics.
+The project implements classical algorithms: Clustering, Weighted KNN, Neural Networks, and Association Analysis to create data mining models and generate statistical predictions.

 ## Contents
 1. **Code:** Each folder contains the main Python script (`.py`) which is the entire pipeline, including data loading, preprocessing, visualization, and evaluation